Help us protect the UK's farm animal welfare standards

-What the Agriculture Bill can do for farm animal welfare
+The Agriculture Bill and what it can do for farm animal welfare

 - Animal welfare considered as an important factor when developing future farming policies

 - Farming subsidies to incentivise and support farmers improving the welfare of their farm animals - with public money not used to support farmers who are just meeting minimum requirements

 - Farming practices that support wildlife and protect their natural habitats